ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut5.rst

 	ep.plot_ImpurityVolume(db=data, target='Carbon dioxide (CO2)', impurity='Carbon monoxide (CO)')

 | You can specify your analysis with a few parameters.
 At first you specify your data that is to analyse with calling db.
 Then you name the target pollutant, which is the impured one.
 For the plot function you also have to specify the impurity molecule that you are looking for.
-| Additional paramters for the get_ function are *FirstOrder*, *ReleaseMediumName*, *absolute*, *FacilityFocus* and *impurity*.
+| Additional paramters for the get_ function are *FirstOrder*, *ReleaseMediumName*, *absolute*, *FacilityFocus*, *impurity* and *statistics*.
 With *FirstOrder*, you specify the column at which your data is sorted.
 The default is FacilityReportID, since it is very intuitive to look for the impurities of specific facilities.
 Nontheless, you could also choose for example NUTSRegionGeoCode, to make a region analysis, rather than a facility analysis.

 .. code-block :: python